sstirlin/MSBX5420Spring2019/0402sparkweblogs/README.md

 ```
 If so then you can restart it with `docker start spark`.

-Otherwise, you will need to create a new container:
+If you couldn't find the container at all then you need to create a new container:
 ```
 docker run -d --name spark  -p 8888:8888  \
     -v $HOME/work:/home/jovyan/work:rw  \